Particl-Community/academy/intro/intro_general_functions.rst

 - Buy and sell anything at no cost.
 - No commission, sales, withdrawal, or subscription fee.
-- Sell products on as many Particl market as desired.
+- Sell products on as many Particl markets as desired.
 - No pre-defined bans on products and services.
 - Every seller has equal exposure, no pay-to-win schemes.
 - Accessible from anywhere in the world.